Royall House and Slave Quarters: Slave Quarters

 The Slave Quarters were located in Medford 35 feet from the Royall House.
-There were more than 60 enslaved Africans who resided there over the 40 years.
+More than 60 enslaved Africans resided there over a 40-year period.

-When Sir Isaac Royall Sr. expanded the house in the 1730s, he adopted a practice from the Caribbean and built an "out kitchen," which was a detached kitchen meant to keep the heat away from the main house in the summer.
-In the 1760s, they added an clapboard extension which expanded the house and formed the original slave quarters.
+When Sir Isaac Royall Sr. expanded the house in the 1730s, he adopted a practice from the Caribbean and built an "out kitchen", a detached kitchen meant to keep the heat away from the main house in the summer.
+In the 1760s, a clapboard extension was added which expanded the house further and formed the original slave quarters.

-The Slave Quarters had working and sleeping quarters, along with a summer kitchen.
-Today, you can take a tour of the Royall House finding a "kitchen chamber" where slaves worked and slept in a room on the second floor.
+The Slave Quarters had working and sleeping quarters, and a summer kitchen.
+There is a "kitchen chamber" where slaves worked and slept in a room on the second floor, visited in current tours of the Royall House.

-One of the enslaved women from the Royall House, Belinda Sutton, is noted for her court petitions for a pension from the estate of the Royall family.
-It is considered one of the earliest cases of reparations in the United States.
+One of the enslaved women from the Royall House, Belinda Sutton, is noted for her court petitions for a pension from the estate of the Royall family, considered to be one of the earliest cases of reparations for slavery in the United States.